Citizen Initiative Process

 The Notice of Initiative Petition must be published for 7 days prior to issuing the citizen initiative petition.
 During this time, the proponent must appoint a chief financial officer using the Appointment of Chief Financial Officer form.

-*Notice of Initiative Petition for Applications for citizen initiative petitions approved by the Chief Electoral Officer prior to July 4, 2025, must be published for 30 days prior to issuing the citizen initiative petition.
+*Notices of Initiative Petition for citizen initiative petitions approved by the Chief Electoral Officer prior to July 4, 2025, must be published for 30 days prior to issuing the citizen initiative petition.

 How do I Register Canvassers?

-The applicant must register every individual they wish to canvass on their behalf.
-Canvassers must be eligible electors.
+The proponent must register every individual they wish to have canvass on their behalf, using the Application to Canvass for an Initiative Petition.

-Elections Alberta will provide each registered canvasser with identification documents (ID) that must be produced on request while canvassing.
-The ID must be returned to the proponent on or before the last day of the citizen initiative petition signing period.
+- Providing each registered canvasser with identification documents (ID) that must be produced on request while canvassing.

 What are the Requirements for Collecting Signatures?